 Most people can bear adversity; but if you wish to know what a man really is give him power.
-This is the supreme test.—Robert G. Ingersoll
+This is the supreme test.

-Unless you happened to work at Vermont’s Ben and Jerry’s in 1985 when the 5 to 1 rule¹ was in effect, America’s corporations, unwittingly or not, promoted a type of culture that is “dog eat dog.”
-Under such merit-based systems, ambitious employees clock in long hours and rely on a variety of skills to climb the competitive corporate ladder to the highest tier of company leadership, where the best fruits of labor can be enjoyed.
+Unless you happened to work at Vermont’s Ben and Jerry’s in 1985 when the 5 to 1 rule was in effect1, America’s corporations, unwittingly or not, promote a type of culture that is “dog-eat-dog”.
+Under such merit-based systems, ambitious employees clock in long hours and rely on a variety of skills to climb the competitive corporate ladder.
+The highest tier of company leadership is where the best fruits of labor can be enjoyed.

 Enron executives took this culture model and its fruits to an unprecedented level.
 For them, the culture wasn’t confined to activities in Enron’s trading floors and accounting offices; for this precious few, it became a way of life in which nothing was ever enough.

-According to Frey & Rosin (2002), founder and Chairman Ken Lay’s lust for real estate manifested in four houses in Aspen.
-CEO Jeff Skilling’s thrill-seeking tendencies had him hiking the Rockies, scaling glaciers in Patagonia, off-roading in Australia, among other “bone rattling adventures.”
-Other top executives of Enron spoiled themselves with strip clubs, cars, boats, and horses².
-This precious few indulged on a level attainable to the rest of us only in our fantasies.
+According to Frey and Rosin (2002), founder and Chairman Ken Lay’s lust for real estate manifested in four houses in Aspen.
+CEO Jeff Skilling’s thrill-seeking tendencies had him hiking the Rockies, scaling glaciers in Patagonia, and off-roading in Australia, among other “bone rattling adventures.”
+Other top executives of Enron spoiled themselves with strip clubs, cars, boats, and horses.2 This precious few indulged on a level attainable to the rest of us only in our fantasies.